facebook pixel Skip to Main Content

 Revised: 1/14/2016

 Teaching Assistant (TA) appointments are made only to qualified Department of Biological Sciences graduate students.
-To be qualified, a student must have completed their graduate applications to both the ISU Graduate School and to the Department of Biological Sciences.
+To be qualified, a student must have completed their graduate applications to both the ISU Graduate School and the Department of Biological Sciences.
 This requirement includes having completed the GRE general exam with scores that meet or exceed Biological Sciences minimum scores and, for doctoral programs, the appropriate GRE subject exam.

 There will be two types of TA appointments; Designated TA Appointments and Flexible TA Appointments that will be distributed among the faculty.
 Designated TA appointments are used for student recruitment; Biology faculty members may be pre-designated for these awards, using them to identify and recruit qualified students to their labs.
 It is hoped that 3-4 Designated TA appointments will be distributed each year.
 Flexible TA appointments are short-term appointments.